UTHealth-CCB/covid19_testnorm/README.md

 # covid19_testnorm
-COVID-19 TestNorm -  A tool to normalize COVID-19 testing names to LOINC codes
+This repository contains supplementary data and code to the tool: COVID-19 TestNorm -  A tool to normalize COVID-19 testing names to LOINC codes.

 The following steps briefly describes how to run the TestNorm tool locally with webservice using Flask.